My Story

 “Hello there.

-At that time, my health was not great.
+Let me tell you a little about my path as it will provide some context to the work I do.
+As a teen my health was not great.
 I didn’t embody the youthful energy one would typically expect.
-I was often tired, having been diagnosed with Glandular Fever at the age of thirteen.
-Even after years of tests and negative results, the symptoms never seemed to go away.
-Specialists suggested that I might have Post Viral Fatigue Syndrome.
+I was often tired, having been diagnosed with Glandular Fever at the age of thirteen and after years of tests and negative results, the symptoms never seemed to go away.

-However, it wasn’t all good.
+Just before leaving school when I was 17, I signed with Elite Model Agency and rode a natural high of adventure and exploration where I connected with people and the different cultures.
 I was often interviewed by teen magazines who asked how I stayed so ‘fit and healthy.’
-The truth was that I was far from living a healthy lifestyle!
-I was eating irratically, opting for low-fat, processed snacks loaded with artificial sugar (known to cause cancer) and drinking.
-It just didn’t feel authentic.
-I wanted to learn how to be fit, bright-eyed and genuinely happy—the balanced way.
+The truth was that I was far from living a healthy lifestyle and it didn’t feel authentic.
+I knew then that my challenge was to understand how to be fit, bright-eyed and genuinely happy—the balanced way and to help others achieve this also.

 Every life story is held within the body.